mihirh19/news_research_tool_Equity-Research-Analysis-/README.md

 # FinGuru: News Research Tool 📈

 FinGuru is a news research tool that processes and analyzes news articles from given URLs.
-It leverages LangChain, Cohere embeddings, and Streamlit to provide insights and answers based on the content of the articles.
+It leverages LangChain, Google embeddings, and Streamlit to provide insights and answers based on the content of the articles.

 ## Features